Field mint

 This section has been translated automatically.

-Application of the oil:
+Use of the oil:

-• Inhalation for chronic bronchitis.
+• For inhalation in chronic bronchitis.

-Medical use of the whole plant:
+Medicinal use of the whole plant:

-• An anticarcinogenic effect of extracts of field mint is suspected via the effect on the menthol receptor (see there).
+• An anti-carcinogenic effect of extracts of field mint is suspected via the effect on the menthol receptor (see there).

 Cosmetic applications: